 When the Arabs conquered and controlled the capital of Tbilisi, Uplistsikhe is where the Christian populace retreated to, ushering in a second life for the once abandoned city.

-We explored the caves for a bit longer, then had a small snack at the clean and new cafe at the park entrance, then decided to head to our next stop for the day, the city of Gori.
+We explored the caves for a bit longer, then had a small snack at the cafe back at the park entrance, then decided to head to our next stop for the day, the city of Gori.

 GORI / გორი